 Traveling Croatia Solo – Tips For The Solo Croatian Aventure

 Written by Travel Writer Mandie from, RamblingMandie & updated by the Chasing the Donkey team.

-When I first mentioned to my parents that my vague travel plans included Croatia, their faces blanched.
-When discussing it with their next door neighbor (a retired Army sergeant) he flat out grimaced and suggested I skip ahead to Italy.
+When I first mentioned to my parents that my first solo travel plans included Croatia, their faces blanched.
+He flat-out grimaced when discussing it with the next-door neighbor and suggested I skip Croatia and head to Greece instead.

 “Is that…safe?” my mother asked.

 Unfortunately, like many Americans who remember the breakup of the former Yugoslavia, their concept of Croatia was a war-torn country still suffering from the aftermath.

 Anyone who has ever been to Croatia recently can tell you this couldn’t be further from the truth.
 There’s a reason this country has become one of the most popular tourist destinations in Europe.
 In my opinion, as a solo female traveler, Croatia might be the safest and arguably most picturesque of the Balkan countries to travel through.

 Croatia is also where I began to come into my own as a true solo traveler.